How to Tell If Your Bank Is Safe or in Trouble

-First, be sure that your is in a reputable bank or credit union.
-One of the most powerful safeguards is insurance backed by the United States government.
+First, be sure that your money is deposited in a reputable bank or credit union.
+One of the most powerful safeguards is insurance backed by the U.S. government.
 For banks, you’ll want FDIC insurance.
 Credit unions use NCUSIF insurance.

 Make sure that you understand the limitations of these programs.
 You can still lose money if you have too much in one institution.
 The insurance covers funds up to $250,000 per person, per account, per entity, so if you'd like to take extra precautions, spread your money around to ensure that if one bank goes down, all of your money won't be lost.

 If your money is fully and properly insured, you have very little to worry about.
 If your bank goes belly-up, you might notice if your financial institution makes the news, but FDIC and NCUSIF programs generally ensure that you can use your same accounts, cards, and websites without interruption.

 Read the News